udeme-goc/alx-pre_course/0x0-git/README.md

-My readme should not be blank
+Readme file cannot be blank